Toyota Raum: Second Generation (XZ20; 2003–2011)

-A complete body change was released on May 12, 2003, and shared the platform with the Toyota Vitz.
+Previewed as ALSV concept car that showcased at 2002 Tokyo Motor Show.
+The complete body change was released on May 12, 2003, and shared the platform with the Toyota Vitz.
 Side impact protection was further enhanced.
 The passenger side rear door can be opened electronically and by remote control key fob.
 The engine used in the second-generation model is shared with the Toyota Prius.

 On October 20, 2003, the vehicle won the Universal Design Prize, a special prize under the Japan Good Design Award, with a special mention for people with physical disabilities.
 A special edition called the C Package NEO Edition (NEW ERA OPENING) was added in 2004, including discharge headlamps and a grey, all-fabric interior.
 All other Raums of this generation have a beige interior.

 The DVD navigational system was upgraded to HDD on December 5, 2006, which is when the Raum also underwent a light facelift: the front emblem was changed from the original "R" (for Raum) to a stylized "N", for the "Netz" distribution network.
 The rear combination lamps were also changed, going from three round lights to a square-round-square motif.
 The design of the full wheel caps for 14-inch steel wheels was changed, becoming the same as that of the contemporary E120 Corolla sedan.
 Two colors were discontinued while three new body colors were added.
 Front fog lamps and LED brake lights became standard equipment on all versions, which meant that the "C Package" was discontinued as it essentially became the standard specification.
 On January 7, 2009, an in-car cabin air filter and HID headlamps were added.

-For model year 2007 on Japanese models only, G-BOOK, a subscription telematics service, is offered as an option.
+For 2007 on Japanese models only, G-BOOK, a subscription telematics service, is offered as an option.
 Production ended in March 2011 without a direct successor.

 The front passenger seats on a Toyota Raum can be folded forward to allow passengers easier access to back seats, or can be used for rear passengers foot rest.
 To fold it out of the way, the front passenger seat must first be slid back as far as possible, after which lifting the latch on the side of the seat allows it to be folded all the way forward.